perez89/FileZiper/README.md

 # FileZiper

-Aplicação de linha de comandos que consegue criar um zip de uma pasta e respetivas sub-pastas, excluindo determinadas extensões, pastas ou nomes de ficheiros.
+Console application that can create a zip from a main folder (all folders and files inside that folder), excluding certain extensions, folder and file names.

-O programa também permite que o ficheiro output possa ser gerado para uma pasta local, copiado para uma fileshare ou enviado como anexo por Email (SMTP).
+The program also allow the user to specific the destination of the zip, it can be store local, sent by email or in a fileshare.

 Como utilizador posso invocar a aplicação via linha de comandos passando como argumentos:
 - a pasta a zipar (e.g. C:\\temp)
 - o nome final do ficheiro zip (e.g. final.zip)
 - uma lista de extensões a excluir (e.g. .bmp, .jpg, .txt)